Travelling with Cancer

 - Check your destination’s standards and provisions of healthcare with the relevant consulate or Embassy before you leave, as they are often quite different to what we’re used to in the UK.

-- If you’re travelling within Europe, carry your EHIC card with you at all times, or check whether your destination has a reciprocal health agreement (RHCA) with the UK, as these entitle you to free or subsidised emergency medical attention and medicines should you need it.
-However, this is not a replacement for travel insurance, which will cover a lot of costs that the EHIC or RHCA won’t.
+- If you’re travelling within Europe, from 1st January 2021 rules around travel to Europe have changed, visit the Government website for up to date information on passports, EHIC, healthcare and more.
+We’ll update this page with more information as and when the Government release it.
+You can also check whether your destination has a reciprocal health agreement (RHCA) with the UK, as these entitle you to free or subsidised emergency medical attention and medicines should you need it.
+However, this is not a replacement for travel insurance, which will cover a lot of costs that the RHCA won’t.